 That being said, the towns themselves have no defining features over other small towns in the Dolomites apart from providing a break from the comparatively chaotic Cortina.

 This doesn’t mean they aren’t worth staying in.
 On the contrary!
-They offer a quieter, more idyllic setting to appreciate the splendour of the mountains.
+They offer a quieter, more idyllic setting to appreciate the splendor of the mountains.

 Via Ferrata Strada Degli Alpini